flushbug/CYD-Openhasp/README.md

 Needed configuration Steps :

 1. get a "CYD" like ESP32-2432S028.
-See https://www.openhasp.com/0.7.0/hardware/sunton/esp32-8048s0xx/ for more screen sizes.
+See https://www.openhasp.com/0.7.0/hardware/sunton/esp32-8048s0xx/ for more screen sizes and options.
 2. Install openhasp (Serial flasher over USB out of the browser.
 Details on https://www.openhasp.com/0.7.0/firmware/esp32/
-3. Connect via Http/Browser to openhasp "plate" device and configure/calibrate the display
+4. Connect openhasp to your wifi, access via Http/Browser to openhasp "plate" device and configure/calibrate the display
-4. Configure your MQTT server on openhasp.
+5. Configure your MQTT server on openhasp.
-5. In case you are running EVCC somewhere and wish to control it, also establish EVCC->MQTT connection
 6. replace/modify pages.json with example https://github.com/flushbug/CYD-Openhasp/blob/main/pages.jsonl
 7. To connect to HAOS, install openhasp Integration and establish connection to your device.
+8..
+In case you are running EVCC somewhere and wish to control it, also establish EVCC->MQTT connection
-8. Add following code to your configuration.yaml in HAOS and adjust the sensor values to your needs/setup The "obj" line will update your HAOS Sensor values on the Display.
+9. Add following code to your configuration.yaml in HAOS and adjust the sensor values to your needs/setup The "obj" line will update your HAOS Sensor values on the Display.
 ```
 openhasp: